-Undoubtedly, the good company Katherine Parr kept at court combined with her tender heart and godly character had a tremendous impact upon her 6 yr old stepson Prince Edward and his young cousin, the Lady Jane Grey, who would later be martyred for the Gospel after being crowned Queen for a mere nine days.
+Undoubtedly, the good company Katherine Parr kept at court combined with her tender heart and godly character had a tremendous impact upon her 6 yr old stepson Prince Edward and his young cousin, the Lady Jane Grey, who would be put to death just 9 days after being crowned Queen.

 Among Queen Katherine's companions at court was the spirited Anne Askew (also spelled Ayscough) the daughter of Sir William Askew of Stallingborough, Lincolnshire who had been knighted earlier in King Henry’s reign .
 Anne was born in 1521 to Sir William and his second wife Elizabeth at South Kelsey just 4 years after Martin Luther nailed his 95 thesis to The Castle Church door in Wittenberg, Germany.
 The church door functioned as a public bulletin board and Luther had intended to create a debate amongst his peers by protesting the abusive practices pertaining to the sale of indulgences, and by challenging the teachings of the Roman Church regarding penance and the authority of the pope.
 Although Luther had not yet come to a saving knowledge of Christ through the understanding of justification by faith alone, this single act of divine chutzpah set into motion the beginning of the Protestant Reformation that would change the world forever.

 Anne, having come from a prominent family, was highly educated and while living in Lincoln, “was seen daily in the cathedral reading the Bible, and engaging the clergy in discussions on the meaning of particular texts,”2 Anne’s youngest brother Edward was the king’s cup-bearer during her time at Katherine’s court.